Tiamz01/Drinking-water-safety-classification/README.md

 - **Logistic Regression**: Implemented and trained a logistic regression model to classify water quality.
 - **Gradient Boosting Classifier**: Implemented and trained a gradient boosting classifier to improve classification performance.

-After the training, the model with the highest f1 score is logged as the best model
+After the training, the model with the highest f1 score is logged as the best model.

 ### Experiment Tracking
 - **MLflow Integration**: Utilized MLflow to track experiments, including hyperparameter tuning and model performance metrics.